xupei0610/Backtracking-Search/ReadMe.md

   4. The running time for solving a puzzle will be record and used for comparison of these algorithms' overall time complexity.

+# Goal:
+   As a part of the project of comparison of algorithms, this set of program is aimed at comparing the difference in performance when backtracking search uses different variable binding or/and inference techniques.

+   1. I hope to compare the difference in performance when backtracking uses 4 different variable biding techniques in the situation where MAC is used as the inference technique and where backtracing uses PC to do some preprocess work.
+Futoshik puzzles are expected to be employed for this task.

+   2. I hope to compare the difference in performance when backtracking uses 2 different inference techniques in the situation where MRV + Degree is used as the variable binding technique and where backtracing uses PC to do some preprocess work.
+CrossMath puzzles are expected to be employed for this task.

+   3. I hope to compare the difference in performance when backtracking uses or not uses PC to do the preprocess work in the situation where MRV + Degree is used as the variable binding technique and where MAC is used as the inference technique.
+Sudoku puzzles are expected to be employed for this task.

 # Usage

 Environment: